brianholland99/recipe-old/README.md

-# recipe_old
+# Old Baking Recipes
-Old recipe repository to hold data until transfer to new project.
+Old baking recipe code and data.
+Recipes to be moved to a new system.

+See CHANGES.md for work done to prepare for moving to a new system.

+The git tag 'v1.0' contains the original DTD before stripping out some things.

 ## Description